About Batsirai Esther Chigama, Background, Her Work, Videos - Pindula

 Background

-Batsirai Chigama was born in 1977 in Zimbabwe and has been a teacher of performance and creative writing workshops for over two decades.
+Batsirai Chigama was born in 1977 in Zimbabwe.
 Her first poetry collection, Gather the Children, won the 2019 Outstanding First Creative Published Work from the National Arts Merit Awards in Zimbabwe.
 She is an Iowa International Writers Programme Honorary Fellow, 2019.
 She is a graduate of the University of Zimbabwe.

 Career